 The Boss, the player character of Saints Row 2, is the same character as the protagonist of the original Saints Row.
 The player is allowed to customize the character's appearance at the start of the game.
 However, while the player can customize the character as either male or female in Saints Row 2, the character creation system in the original game limited the player to strictly male design choices.
 In a sense, any game of Saints Row 2 started with a female protagonist has chosen to give the character a gender change.
 Additionally, the character creation system remains open after the main game has started, and the player can freely shift between male and female designs by visiting the proper locations.
-This same style of character creation carried over into Saints Row: The Third.
+This same style of character creation carried over into Saints Row: The Third and Saints Row IV.

 In Crystalis, the player plays as a male protagonist who at one point must find a way to enter a village of amazons.
 Entry into the village is impossible until the player gains a spell that transforms the player character into a number of different forms, including a woman.